Music in Nazi Germany: Influence of Hitler

 It was Hitler's goal that music in Germany should be as important as he imagined it was in ancient Greece, and should serve the public good.
 Thus composers should write music that was aesthetically pleasing to most people, and the state should make that music available to the people.
 Such music would also help promote the state by providing its credibility, both culturally and politically, and distract the world from the Nazi street terrorism which was helping to create the totalitarian Führer state.
 Despite Germany being, in general, a sophisticated musical culture, the "co-ordination" (Gleichschaltung) of German music took less effort than any of the other arts, with fewer non-Jewish musical personalities choosing to emigrate into exile.
 It was also a factor that once Hitler took power, he showed less interest in music than he did on controlling painting and sculpture.
 In those fields, ideologically impure artists were sometimes threatened with being sent to a concentration camp.
-Ideologically suspect composers were, for the most part, allowed to continue writing music, and even at times managed to be them performed, unlike suspected painters and sculptors who had their works and material confiscated.
+Ideologically suspect composers were, for the most part, allowed to continue writing music, and even at times managed to see them performed, unlike suspected painters and sculptors who had their works and material confiscated.